 Yet the motive force of the Community is not only to be able to celebrate the Eucharist in more places, but to celebrate it with our lives, always and everywhere.
 The Rivendell Community reflects on its work of prayer and hospitality as embodying two facets of the Eucharistic pattern: In the “east-facing,” the royal priesthood gather up the world and present it to God; this movement is embodied in continual prayer, both liturgical and personal, intercession and oblation, willing identification with the poor and needy, in union with the One who bears our sin and carries our sorrows.
 In the “west-facing,” the life-giving Body and Blood are given back to the world – a taste and foretaste of the consecrated, transformed, redeemed life of the Kingdom of God.
 This movement is embodied in offering retreats, opportunities for quiet, rest, reflection and challenge, spiritual direction and education, and homely, routine tasks of hospitality.
 Like the archetypical “Last Homely House east of the Sea,” Rivendell seeks to create and serve “homely houses” where the beauty of holiness and the radical invitations of the Gospel may be more fully lived, “thin places” where a little of the Kingdom of Heaven may be glimpsed.

 The community continues to live and change.
 Calls to other locations and ministries had reduced the group of Companions in Dunnegan below what was needed to maintain the retreat center, so we passed the property on to Trinity Meadows who were starting their own retreat center ministry at the location.
-Antioch Chapter was formed in Houston, TX, Berea Chapter in St. Loius, MO, and Ephesus Chapter in West Park, NY, where old and new Companions are engaging in new ministries of hospitality and social justice.
+Antioch Chapter was formed in Houston, TX, Berea Chapter in St. Loius, MO, and Ephesus Chapter in Woodstock, NY, where old and new Companions are engaging in new ministries of hospitality and social justice.
 In Memphis a Rivendell house, Constance Abbey, is open and engaging in street ministry beside St. Mary’s Episcopal Cathedral.
-In Ashville, NC, a Rivendell Companion operates Creative Peacemakers, an after-school childrens ministry focused on peacemaking.
+In Ashville, NC, a Rivendell Companion operates Creative Peacemakers, an after-school children’s ministry focused on peacemaking.